Explorations of pseudo-Dirac dark matter having keV splittings and interacting via transition electric and magnetic dipole moments: Results

-\item We note that there is a competition between the decay of $\chi_2$ and its down-scattering cross section at DD experiments.
+\item We note that there is a competition between the decay rate of $\chi_2$ and its down-scattering cross section at DD experiments.
 This is because increasing $d_\chi$ gives larger scattering cross sections as seen from eq.\,\eqref{eq:sigmabare}, but also increases the decay width, $\Gamma_{\chi_2}\propto d_\chi^2$, so that the flux received on the Earth decreases.
 Therefore, we see from fig.\,\ref{fig:ch4_EDM_res} that starting from the smallest values of $d_\chi$, the rate initially increases with increasing $d_\chi$, maximizing at some value of $d_\chi$ and then falls quickly with further increase in $d_\chi$. \item This competition also leads to a maximum DM mass that can be probed at DD experiments.
-The XENON1T experiment can probe masses $m_{\chi_1}\lesssim$10 MeV, XENONnT can probe $m_{\chi_1}\lesssim 18\,$MeV and DARWIN can probe $m_{\chi_1}\lesssim23\,$MeV.
-We note that the points probed by XENON1T all lie in the parameter space ruled out by $N_{\rm eff}$ bounds\,\cite{Chang:2019xva} for this model.
-These arise because of thermalization of the dark sector for large enough couplings, assuming standard cosmology\footnote{These constraints might be evaded for non-standard cosmological evolution but we do not discuss them and choose to only show the reach of DD experiments for this parameter space as well.}. \item Parts of the parameter space that aren't ruled out by $N_{\rm eff}$ bounds will be probed by future experiments XENONnT and DARWIN.
+The XENONnT experiment currently probes masses $m_{\chi_1}\lesssim$12 MeV, while in the future XENONnT can probe $m_{\chi_1}\lesssim 18\,$MeV and DARWIN can probe $m_{\chi_1}\lesssim23\,$MeV.
+We note that a large part of the points probed by XENONnT lie in the parameter space ruled out by $N_{\rm eff}$ bounds\,\cite{Chang:2019xva} for this model.
+These arise because of thermalization of the dark sector for large enough couplings, assuming standard cosmology\footnote{These constraints might be evaded for non-standard cosmological evolution but we do not discuss them and choose to only show the reach of DD experiments for this parameter space as well.}. \item Larger parts of the parameter space that aren't ruled out by $N_{\rm eff}$ bounds will be probed by future runs of XENONnT and DARWIN.
 Further, we show the event shapes for some benchmark points in figs.\,\ref{fig:ch4_rates_1}, \ref{fig:ch4_rates_2} and \ref{fig:ch4_rates_1.5del}, showing in red the signal+background rates, and the blue band corresponds to background rates with Poissonian uncertainties ($\pm\sqrt{N}$).
 We see that the signals may show up as an excess in the lowest recoil energy bins, and can also be distinguished from the background by the shape of the spectra.